You Gotta Know These Nobel Prize Winners in Physiology or Medicine

 - Barbara McClintock (won in 1983) described the existence of transposons, also called “jumping genes,” from her observations that certain DNA sequences on the maize she was studying could change position on a chromosome.
 While studying generations of maize at Cold Spring Harbor Laboratory, she hypothesized that these “controlling elements” were regulatory in nature, and that their motion around the genome could be the driving factor behind how two identical genetic sequences can exert different functions.
 McClintock is the only non-shared female recipient of the Nobel Prize in Physiology or Medicine.

-This article was contributed by NAQT writer Connor Woods.
+This article was contributed by former NAQT writer Connor Woods.